 Welcome to Cornell … and to Cornell Health!

-We will be your primary care provider while you’re studying on Cornell’s Ithaca campus.
-This means you can depend on us for medical services and mental health care, plus specialty services like physical therapy, sports medicine, nutrition, and a full-range pharmacy.
+You can depend on us for medical and mental health care, plus specialty services like physical therapy, nutrition services, sexual health care, sports medicine, Student Disability Services, and an in-house pharmacy.

 Most services require scheduling an appointment in advance.
-You may also call us during business hours to schedule an appointment, ask a question, or consult with a health care provider: 607-255-5155.
-Our 24/7 phone consultation service is available for urgent concerns when we're closed (see more below).
+You can call us during business hours at 607-255-5155, and some appointments may also be made online.
+You may also call us during business hours to ask a question or consult with a health care provider.
+When we're closed, students can consult by phone with an on-call medical or mental health care provider (see more about after-hours care, below).

 Costs & insurance

 Students studying in Ithaca campus pay $10/visit for most Cornell Health appointments (no matter what health insurance you have!).
 There is no cost for some services, including preventive medical visits and some counseling services.
 Additional costs may apply for pharmacy prescriptions, some lab tests, most immunizations, and travel medicine.